 1. An Object Exhibiting Projectile Motion

 An object that undergoes a projectile motion exhibits a free-fall motion on its descend.
 When both the vertical and horizontal velocities of the object approach zero, the object moves due to the action of gravitational force.
-Hence, the object drops to the ground displaying a free-fall motion.
+Hence, the object drops to the ground, displaying a free-fall motion.

-2. Fruit Falling from Tree
+2. Fruit Falling from the Tree

 A fruit falling from the tree is a prominent example of free-fall motion.
 When the fruit gets ripened, it gets separated from the tree due to the action of the gravitational pull of the earth.
-The fruit separated from the tree then drops to the ground displaying a free fall.
+The fruit separated from the tree then drops to the ground, displaying a free fall.

 3. Stone Dropped from a Hill

 A stone placed on the top of a hill or at a high altitude place possesses a significant amount of potential energy.
-When a force is applied to push the stone down the hill, the potential energy gets converted to kinetic energy.
+When a force is applied to push the stone down the hill, the potential energy gets converted into kinetic energy.
 Gravity acting on the stone pulls it towards the ground.
 Hence, a stone dropped from a hill is yet another example of free-fall motion.

 4. A Spacecraft in Continuous Orbit